cainwatson/react-node-auth/README.md

 and is located at `src/App.jsx`.

-App renders our `AuthProvider`--we'll get to that in a moment--and uses some components from React Router to do routing based.
+App renders our `AuthProvider`--we'll get to that in a moment--and uses some components from React Router to do routing.
 The routes themselves are abstracted to another component `<Routes />` in `src/Routes.jsx`.
-Routes sets up 4 screens: Home, SignIn, SignUp, and Dashboard.
+Routes sets up 4 screens:
+Home, SignIn, SignUp, and Dashboard.
 All of these except Dashboard are 'public', meaning they should be accessible to any user of the app, regardless if they've registered and signed in or not.

 To ensure only logged in users can navigate to the `/dashboard` screen, a helper `<PrivateRoute />` component has been created at